openframeworks/ofSite/documentation/types/ofRectangle.markdown

 _inlined_description: _

-Horizontally align two rectangles.
+Horizontally align two rectangles to another using two anchors.

 Aligns the horizontal position of the ofRectangle to that of the passed-in ofRectangle.
-Takes two ofAlignHorz constants.
+Takes two ofAlignHorz constants as anchors.

 Will align the chosen anchor in the ofRectangle with the chosen anchor in the passed-in ofRectangle.